Get to know Eric Pedersen, Applications Engineer

 Eric Pedersen is one of our most well rounded Mazak service employees.
 He has worked in multiple areas of the service department as a field service engineer, field service supervision, service minuteman, and now as an Applications Engineer.
 Not only is Eric incredibly knowledge about Mazak laser-cutting machines, he also has one of the best personalities.
 You see Eric smiling and laughing 99 percent of the time.

-"Eric is an extremely friendly person and a story teller of caliber that is hard to find these days,” explained Mark Dilling, General Manager of Customer Service, “what Eric brings to the Mazak Optonics’ Service Team as the Minuteman is incredible attention to detail and a passion to find any problem's root cause through thoughtful evaluation and careful analysis."
+Being one of the first Service Minuteman, Eric had one of the most unique positions at Mazak.
+"Eric is an extremely friendly person and a story teller of caliber that is hard to find these days,” explained Mark Dilling, General Manager of Customer Service, “what Eric brought to the Mazak Optonics’ Service Team as the Minuteman is incredible attention to detail and a passion to find any problem's root cause through thoughtful evaluation and careful analysis."

 To learn more about Eric, continue with our quick Q&A session.

 Quick Q&A with Eric Pedersen

 What is your background involving laser technology and the fabrication industry?

 “I have been in the fabrication industry for about 18 years, 8 of which have been at Mazak Optonics.
 I started at AW Whitney on CNC punch plasma machine service.
 But with the advancements in technology, they introduced their laser.
 I was picked as one of the technicians who would switch to their laser-cutting machines.